 The manager evaluates the accuracy of the cost estimates for the activities that have taken place and uses that experience to predict how much money it will take to complete the unfinished activities of the project.

 Execution phase

 Includes the major activities needed to accomplish the work of the project.
 PMI calls this phase "carrying out the work."
-3.1 a set of rules that allows for content marked by tags to be read.
-The data can be imported into a spreadsheet or database for analysis.

 Extensible markup language (XML)